zuun1989/ccminer-kudaraidee/README.txt

-ccminer-fancyIX 0.3.0 (Jan.
-2018)     "lyra2v2 and keccak improvements"
+ccminer-kudaraidee 1.0.0 (March.
+2022)     "0x10 and sha3d improvements"
 ---------------------------------------------------------------

 ***************************************************************
 If you find this tool useful and like to support its continuous
           development, then consider a donation.

+kudaraidee@github:
+  DOGE  : D6oP3WPygJ4NR26XxfFydUsCiNS4oX9rqb

 tpruvot@github:
   BTC  : 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo